PsySolix/PsySolix/README.md

-- 👋 Hi, I’m @PsySolix
+- 👋 Hi, I’m @PsySolix, developer, musicion and geek ;)
-- 👀 I’m interested in Music / Development / Nerd stuff
+- 👀 I’m interested in music (from jazz to black metal), development, games, zombies, ... + Everything related to the former.
-- 🌱 I’m currently learning Elixir
+- 🌱 I’m currently learning about design patterns
-- 💞️ I’m looking to collaborate on stuff ;-)
+- 💞️ I’m looking to collaborate on projects that revolve around music production or some joint development stuff
-- 📫 How to reach me: through here!
+- 📫 How to reach me: Through here!

 <!---
 PsySolix/PsySolix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.